thijs2823/Portfolio_SSc_Internship/README.md

 <img width="310" height="443" alt="image" src="https://github.com/user-attachments/assets/e8b09252-f314-4111-b823-e12e488bfa43" />

+*Figure 4.
+Cumulative incidence function by telangiectasia status* *Figure 5.
+Cumulative incidence function by NCM mean capillary density divided into ≤ 7 and > 7* *Figure 3.
+Cumulative incidence function by ENA status*

 All visualizations and results are available in the full report (PDF)

 ## Status
 Completed
 Internship period: Feb 2024 – June 2024
-Final report submitted: June 30, 2024
+Final report submitted: June 30, 2024.
 Due to overlap with established literature, the findings were not submitted for publication.

+## Reflection and future direction
+The relatively low statistical power, resulting from our small cohort size, limited our ability to perform meaningful analyses on all clinical and immunological variables initially collected.
+In future projects, I aim to work with larger cohorts, apply a multivariable modeling approach, and explore the implementation of machine learning techniques.